pymssql/pymssql/docs/ref/_mssql.rst

 Module-level symbols
 ====================

-Variables whose values you can change to alter behavior in a global basis.
+Variables whose values you can change to alter behavior on a global basis.

 .. data:: login_timeout